ayushShukla2006/-Collatz-Conjecture/README.md

 ## Acknowledgments

-- Inspired by the fascinating unsolved problem in mathematics
+- This project was inspired by the Veritasium video “The Simplest Math Problem No One Can Solve – Collatz Conjecture” on YouTube.
 - Built as a learning project to explore GUI development and data visualization in Python

 ## Author